 11:15 - 12:30 p.m.
 ET

 The higher education landscape has changed significantly over the past 15 years and will continue to evolve even more rapidly in the future.
 As admission professionals and enrollment managers, we must look beyond the immediate and focus on building partnerships and strategies to create success years into the future.
 Review of how enrollment management has evolved into a comprehensive, campus-wide enterprise and learn about strategic planning elements to help you achieve enrollment objectives.
 Discover how to move from tactical implementation to big picture, strategic thinking.

-Presenters: Olufemi Ogundele, assistant vice chancellor and director of admissions, UC Berkeley (CA), and Cyrus Nichols, deputy director of admissions, Washington University (MO).
+Presenters: Olufemi Ogundele, assistant vice chancellor and director of admissions, UC Berkeley (CA) and Calvin Wise, director of recruitment, Johns Hopkins University (MD).

 12:30 - 1 p.m.
 ET